 - 1. Rub the cleaning pen across the dark area of the printhead.
 Clean from the middle to the outside.
-This will move adhesive transferred from the edges of media to the printhead outside of media path. - 2.
+This will move adhesive transferred from the edges of media to the printhead outside of the media's path. - 2.
 Wait one minute before closing the printer.